Making Money

 Proofreading Jobs From Home (No Experience Required)

-Before we dive into the many freelance proofreading job opportunities that are out there, it’s important to first define what a proofreader actually is.
+Before exploring the numerous freelance proofreading opportunities available, let’s first clarify what a proofreader actually does.

 Proofreading Freelancer

-Before you get too far into your rabbit hole of a job search, know that there are a few different types of entry-level proofreading jobs you can pursue – with no experience required.
+Before diving deep into your job search, understand there are several different entry-level proofreading positions you can pursue—no experience required.

 1. Proofreading Pal